atsushieno/aap-core/docs/DEVELOPERS.md

 They are by no means stable and are subject to any changes.
 For stable development, we recommend to rather depend on LV2 API and use aap-lv2, or JUCE API and ues aap-juce.

-There is also an AIDL within the repo, but it is meant to be totally for internal use only.
+There is also an AIDL within the repo.
+For better backward compatibility we very rarely change it, but it is meant to be totally for internal use only.

 ### plugin API